Current Thinking in Pin-Site Management in External Hexagonal Frames

 General principles

-There are a few general principles for management in which there is consensus in the literature..
-First, hand hygiene must be performed at all times when taking care of pin sites, particularly in removing dressings, washing the sites, showering and massaging [1].
-Additionally, cross-contamination between pin sites should always be avoided [4].
+There are some general principles of treatment that are agreed upon in the literature.
+First, attention should be paid to hand hygiene at all times when caring for the puncture site, especially when removing dressings, washing the puncture site, showering, and massaging [1].
+Furthermore, cross-contamination between puncture sites should be avoided at all times [4].
 Using something like a toothbrush for cleaning encourages cross-contamination, so should not be used.
-Pin site management should also aim to minimise the use of antibiotics, as a result of the increasing presence of drug-resistant micro-organisms.
-Antibiotics should only be taken if necessary and in consultation with the doctor [4].
+As drug-resistant organisms are becoming increasingly common, pin site management should also aim to minimize the use of antibiotics, which should only be taken if necessary and after consulting a physician [4].

 Crusts